sheepolata/WorldInConflictSim/README.md

 ### 14/04/2021

+Added a small animation when a caravan arrives to a city.

+Receiving a caravan now slightly boost the race's birth rate.

 Added a method to randomise race location archetype preferences.
 It randomise the model and make things less predictible.

 RaceParams.KINGDOM_MAIN_RACE_BOOST from 0.2 to 0.15 -> Will investigate the impact of the change over some test, but initially it seems to reduce the bias toward a kingdom main race.